Kapendev/parin/README.md

 It's especially well-suited for retro games, with helper functions and two pixel fonts included.
 More specifically:

-- **Focused on games**: Opinionated in ways that make rendering, input, and other common game tasks easier out of the box.
+- **Focused on games**: Opinionated defaults make drawing and other common game tasks easier out of the box.
 - **Code-driven design**: No engine-mandated architecture, so code can be structured however fits the game.
-- **A guided workflow**: A fixed aspect ratio, debug UI, and a frame allocator are assumed, so less time is spent on boilerplate.
+- **Batteries included**: Arcady physics, debug UI, frame allocator, fixed aspect ratio...
-- **Flexible abstraction**: The GC is available for convenience, with the option to drop to manual management when performance matters.
+- **Flexible abstraction**: Garbage collection is available for convenience, with the option to drop to manual management when needed.

 > [!NOTE]
 > The project is still early in development.